 Ever-Gotesco Resources and Holdings, Inc. (the Company) and its wholly owned subsidiary, Gotesco Tyan Ming Development, Inc. (GTMDI), (together referred to hereafter as the "Group") were incorporated in the Philippines primarily to engage in the business of building shopping malls and leasing out to commercial tenants.
 The Company and GTMDI were registered in the Philippine Securities and Exchange Commission (SEC) on September 27, 1994 and September 21, 1994, respectively.
-The Company is a 57.32%-owned subsidiary of Gotesco Properties, Inc., which was also incorporated in the Philippines.
+The Company is 35.38%-owned by Gotesco Properties, Inc. (GPI), a company incorporated in the Philippines.

-The Philippine SEC authorized the offering/sale of the Company's 5.0 billion common shares with par value of $\mathbb{P}1.0$ each on September 16, 1996.
-The Company's common shares were held by 5,763 and 5,804 shareholders as of December 31, 2013 and 2012, respectively.
+The Philippine SEC authorized the offering/sale of the Company's 5.0 billion common shares with par value of ₱1.0 each on September 16, 1996.
+The Company's common shares were held by 5,734 and 5,763 shareholders as of December 31, 2014 and 2013, respectively.